The Land Split Pai is one of the most unique locations I have been to and a fascinating story to go with.

-Here is all you need to know about the Pai Land Split including how to get there, how much it costs and what to expect!
+Here is all you need to know about the Pai Land Split including how to get there, how much it costs and what to expect when you arrive.

-WHERE IS THE LAND SPLIT PAI
+WHERE IS THE LAND SPLIT PAI?

-The drive to the Land Split Pai should take no more than 20-minutes from the center of town.
+The drive to this location should take no more than 20-minutes from the center of town.

-HOW TO GET TO THE PAI LAND SPLIT
+HOW TO GET HERE

 Alternatively, some accommodations offer scooter rentals for around the same price.
 A money deposit or passport is generally required for insurance purposes.